 - Frozen Treats

-Mostly, foods laced with food colouring are commonly geared toward children which can create chemical addictions at an early age.
+Foods laced with colouring are commonly targeted toward children, which can unfortunately lead to chemical addictions at an early age.

-Artificial food colouring can lead to allergic reactions, hyperactivity, ADHD, thyroid tumours, asthma, and more.
+Artificial food colouring can eventually cause allergic reactions, hyperactivity, ADHD, depression and more.

-Unfortunately, it’s become harder and harder to avoid artificial food colouring in foods due to our dependence on processed foods.
-But by focusing on whole foods which naturally contain no food colouring additives, you can help protect your health and the health of your children.
+Unfortunately, it’s become harder and harder to avoid artificial food colouring due to their mass usage in processed food products.
+This is why the solution is to gear your diet towards whole foods as much as possible to protect your health and that of your children.

 5. Trans Fats

-It’s important to learn to read food labels thoroughly to ensure there are no trans fats added to what you’re eating, but your best bet overall is to simply cut out heavily processed packed foods altogether.
+It’s important to learn to read food labels thoroughly to ensure there are no trans fats added to what you’re eating, but if in doubt, your best bet is to simply cut out heavily processed packaged foods altogether.

-Learn more in 6 Reasons Why Processed Foods Cause Weight Gain.
+Learn more in our blog 6 Reasons Why Processed Foods Cause Weight Gain.